HytaleModding/.github/profile/README.md

 Transparency is a core value of HytaleModding, and we've open sourced **all** of our code on this organization.
 We also allow members from our community to showcase and host their code on our organization.

+### Help us reach more audience!

+Help our goal and mission by translating the HytaleModding documentation & guides into your language, allowing users to read in their native language!

+[Click Here](https://crowdin.com/project/hytalemodding) to start!
+More information is available on the [Discord Server](https://discord.gg/GJfSyBkFwF).

 ### Get Involved

 We'd love to have you involved in the community and contributing to the code, here are some repositories we're accepting contributions to: